-The S.E.P.T.I.C.
-Grant Replacement Program is subject to the availability of funds and is offered to Property Owners of single-family, two-family, not-for-profit organizations and small businesses with existing and proposed sanitary design flow not exceeding 1,000 gallons per day (GPD).
+The S.E.P.T.I.C. grant replacement program is subject to the availability of funds and is offered to Property Owners of single-family and two-family, not-for-profit organizations, small businesses, and local governments with existing and proposed sanitary design flow not exceeding 1,000 gallons per day (GPD).
 Vacant lots or any properties with property tax liens or foreclosure actions are not eligible for S.E.P.T.I.C.

-Participating properties must have a valid certificate of occupancy, certificate of completion, or equivalent issued by the pertinent city, town or village.
+Participating properties must have a valid certificate of occupancy, certificate of completion, or equivalent issued by the pertinent city, town, or village.
 The property must be served by an existing septic system or cesspool and not be connected to a public or private sewer or located within an existing or proposed sewer district.
 There are two exceptions to the sewer rule: (1)